piy0999/Egalex/README.md

 #### Machine Learning

 An LSTM machine learning model based on Keras to transcribe speech to text.
-The whole model has been developed completely <b> IN HOUSE <b> which saves costs and has learning from extremely large open datasets.
+The whole model has been developed completely <b> IN HOUSE </b> which saves costs and has learning from extremely large open datasets.

 #### Private Blockchain Network

-#### 1. Multichain
+##### 1. Multichain

 A private network is formed via multichain.
 Setup.sh scripts have been prepared which can help setup a new law firm network in minutes.